You want smart political talk without the meltdowns?

 Here's what you say.

-If the CIA were directed to conduct information warfare today, it would be unable to do so because it no longer has an effective and capable uh director of operations.
+If the CIA were directed to conduct information warfare today, it would be unable to do so because it no longer has an effective and capable director of operations.

-I was absolutely shocked by that.
+Yes, I was absolutely shocked by that.

-I I asked you I'm shocked by it too.
+I was shocked by it, too.

 That's why I'm asking you.

-CIA has shifted its focus to conducting drone strikes instead of conducting clandestine and secret operations, and they really need some dire reform.
+CIA has shifted its focus to conducting drone strikes instead of conducting clandestine and secret operations.

-We're hoping that uh the incoming director, Mike Pompeo, who's a really good guy, can turn things around over there.
+We're hoping that the incoming director, Mike Pompeo, who's a really good guy, can turn things around over there.

 All right.